 Chan (ちゃん) is a diminutive suffix; it expresses that the speaker finds a person endearing.
 Thus, using chan with a superior’s name would be condescending and rude.
 In general, chan is used for babies, young children, grandparents and teenage girls.
 It may also be used towards cute animals, lovers, close friends, or any youthful woman.
-It can be used for males in some circumstances, but in general this use is rather condescending or intimate.
+It can be used for males in some circumstances, but in general, this use is somewhat condescending or intimate.

-Kun (君【くん】) is used by persons of senior status in addressing or referring to those of junior status, or by anyone when addressing or referring to male children or male teenagers.
-It can also be used by females when addressing a male that they are emotionally attached to or have known for a long period of time.
+Kun (君【くん】) is used by persons of senior status in addressing or referring to those of junior standing, or by anyone when addressing or referring to male children or male teenagers.
+It can also be used by females when addressing a male that they are emotionally attached to or have known for a long period.
 Although kun is generally used for boys, that is not a hard rule.
 For example, kun can be used to name a close personal friend or family member of either gender.
 Also, in business settings, young female employees may also be addressed as kun by older males of senior status.
 It can also be used by male teachers addressing their female students.

 In the Diet of Japan (Legislature), chairpersons use kun when addressing diet members and ministers.
 An exception was when Takako Doi was the chairperson of the lower house: she used the san title.